Mastery and elegance (...) a song of great nuance.

 After studying singing at the Conservatory of Florence, Francesco Salvadori perfected his skills at the Placido Domingo Center in Valencia and at the Festival Academy of Aix en Provence.
 He also won the 2013 edition of the European Competition in Spoleto and received valuable advice from Eva Marton, Lella Cuberli, Claudio Desderi, Rockwell Blake and Renato Bruson.

-He was also heard in the Scythe (Iphigénie en Tauride) at the Théâtre des Champs-Elysées, Baron Totaro (Cimarosa's I due baroni) with the Geneva Chamber Opera, Ottavio (world premiere of Mauro Montalbetti's Brimborium) at the Cantiere Internazionale d'Arte in Montepulciano and then at the Teatro Grande in Brescia, or in concert alongside the Cappella Mediterrana ensemble (directed by Leonardo García Alarcon) at the Aix-en-Provence festival.
+Finally, he was heard as a Scythe (Iphigénie en Tauride) at the Théâtre des Champs-Élysées, Baron Totaro (I due baroni by Cimarosa) with the Opéra de Chambre de Genève, Ottavio (world premiere of Mauro Montalbetti's Brimborium) at the Cantiere Internazionale d'Arte in Montepulciano and then at the Teatro Grande in Brescia, and in concert with the Cappella Mediterrana ensemble (conducted by Leonardo García Alarcon) at the Aix-en-Provence Festival.

 Francesco Salvadori is represented by RSB Artists since 2018.